maestroanth/Rat-Races/README.md

 About: Rat Races was my first serious school project way back for my associates degree at Front Range (Like 4 or 5 years ago now).
 At it's heart, Rat Race is just a fun experimental pac-man style video game.
 Although I'm not currently doing anything more with it, I highly encourage anybody who downloads this repository to try recoding things and come up with something new and awesome!

 *However, my apologies for the "bloatiness" of this repository because with it has some irrelevant things such as practice files and duplicate files (so I wouldn't have to go in and edit all the path locations again through visual studio) when I made the .exe file.
 As a courtesy I did add a git ignore file post upload so it shouldn't index the larger files if you do start a repository for this.*

 *Furthermore, if you are a potential employer checking out my repositories for clean code, this is NOT a demonstration of that!
-Better repositories would be either the FreeBillingProgram, the Sudoku andrioid app, or OnlineDataFetcher*
+Better repositories would be either the FreeBillingProgram, the Sudoku andrioid app, or OnlineDataFetcher since those are projects that have received perfect scores on from college!*

 Languages: This was created in Visual Studio using C++ and the SDL library.
 It's probably best to recreate this setup if you want to work on it.
 Good idea to contact me too.